 First off: If you’re coming to Gay Antalya for the epic queer nightlife and gay districts, we would suggest you head to Istanbul instead.
-If, however, you want to relax on the Turkish Riviera, discover a quirky old town, feel inspired by ancient ruins and glorious nature or simply to indulge in any number of luxurious resorts then Antalya is the answer!
+If, however, you want to relax on the Turkish Riviera, discover a quirky old town, feel inspired by ancient ruins and glorious nature or simply indulge in any number of luxurious resorts, then Antalya is the answer!

 Bar Tel Aviv and other Israeli cities – Antalya is one of the Middle East’s most liberal cities.
-Same-sex sexual activity was legalized in the Ottoman Empire (predecessor of Turkey) in 1858 and has always been legal in Turkey although the subject is still highly taboo and discrimination frequently occurs.
+Same-sex sexual activity was legalized in the Ottoman Empire (predecessor of Turkey) in 1858 and has always been legal in Turkey, although the subject is still highly taboo and discrimination frequently occurs.

 In saying all this, gay travelers to Antalya are unlikely to experience any discrimination if they avoid outright displays of public affection and stay in a gay-friendly hotel in Antalya.
 There is a lot to love here: the mountains, food, history, and beaches.
 We just wish we could say things were getting better.

 WARNING: Hornet is the most popular hookup app used by Turkish gay men, as Grindr is banned for not filtering pornography.
 We strongly recommend you set up a high-quality VPN on your phone before going to protect your privacy, remain anonymous and keep access to your favorite websites and apps.

 In this article we will cover...

 Naturally, being gay does not define which attractions most of us will want when traveling, and most queer tourists will merely want to check out the top things to see in Antalya during the day!
 Sadly there are no real ‘gay places’ in Antalya, and finding gay life in Antalya is almost impossible without hook-up apps or visiting the one gay club in town.